How to Lose Weight and Keep It Off

 However, a large percentage of people that go on a weight loss diet eventually end up regaining weight a few years down the line.

-It could be due to failure to maintain the restrictive diets or depending entirely on weight loss diet plans without working out.
+It could be due to failure to maintain restrictive diets or depending entirely on weight loss diet plans without working out.

 Another reason is that our bodies react differently to various diets based on heredity and other health issues.
 Weight loss diet plans are not a one-size-fits-all remedy.